Prevention Policy

 A safe and healthy working environment is essential for the wellbeing of your employees as well as for the success of your business.

 Companies are therefore obliged to set up a prevention policy that minimises work-related risks and ensures the health and safety of employees.
-This is where the internal prevention advisor comes into play.

 What does an internal prevention advisor do?